Route of administration

-In pharmacology and toxicology, a route of administration is the way by which a drug, fluid, poison, or other substance is taken into the body.
+In pharmacology and toxicology, a route of administration (ROA) is the way by which a drug, fluid, poison, or other substance is introduced into the body.

 Routes of administration are generally classified by the location at which the substance is applied.
 Common examples include oral and intravenous administration.
 Routes can also be classified based on where the target of action is.
 Action may be topical (local), enteral (system-wide effect, but delivered through the gastrointestinal tract), or parenteral (systemic action, but is delivered by routes other than the GI tract).
 Route of administration and dosage form are aspects of drug delivery.

 Classification

 Routes of administration are usually classified by application location (or exposition).

 The route or course the active substance takes from application location to the location where it has its target effect is usually rather a matter of pharmacokinetics (concerning the processes of uptake, distribution, and elimination of drugs).
 Exceptions include the transdermal or transmucosal routes, which are still commonly referred to as routes of administration.

 The location of the target effect of active substances is usually rather a matter of pharmacodynamics (concerning, for example, the physiological effects of drugs).
 An exception is topical administration, which generally means that both the application location and the effect thereof is local.

 Topical administration is sometimes defined as both a local application location and local pharmacodynamic effect, and sometimes merely as a local application location regardless of location of the effects.